-R602 Other batteries for cameras or computers only.
-COTS USB battery packs with a capacity of 100Wh or less (2000mAh at 5V) and 5V, 2.5 Amp max output per port, or batteries integral to and part of a COTS computing device or self-contained camera (e.g. laptop batteries, GoPro style camera, etc.) may be used to power COTS computing devices and any peripheral COTS input or output devices connected to the COTS computing device provided they are:

-- A. securely fastened to the ROBOT, - B. connected only using unmodified COTS cables, and - C. charged according to manufacturer recommendations.
+- Other batteries for cameras or computers only.
+COTS USB battery packs with a capacity of 100Wh or less (20000mAh at 5V) and 5V, 5 Amp max output per port, batteries integral to and part of a COTS computing device or self-contained camera (e.g. laptop batteries, GoPro style camera, etc.), or coin cell batteries used to power CMOS/RTC features may be used to power COTS computing devices and any peripheral COTS input or output devices connected to the COTS computing device provided they are: - A. securely fastened to the ROBOT, - B. connected only using unmodified COTS cables, and - C. charged according to manufacturer recommendations.